Normation/rudder/policies/rudderc/docs/src/syntax.md

 Files can be attached to a technique, they will automatically be deployed in the policies when used on a node.
 The absolute path of the folder containing the resource files is accessible from within a technique using the variable `${resources_dir}`.

-To add resources to a yaml technique, put the files under a `resources` folder in the technique directory.
+To add resources to a YAML technique, put the files under a `resources` folder in the technique directory.
 In the example below, the `file1.txt` will be available from within the technique using `${resources_dir}/file1.txt`.

 ```bash